MiCA sustainability disclosure

 2.1 Proof of Work (PoW)

-A Proof of Work (PoW) consensus mechanism motivates miners to secure the network by broadcasting ledger updates in the form of blocks, which include newly submitted and verified transactions.
-Miners compete to solve complex cryptographic problems, and the first to succeed receives newly minted crypto-assets (block reward) in addition to transaction fees paid by users.
-Misconduct, such as attempting to incorporate invalid blocks or modifying the ledger history, results in a waste of computing power and opportunity costs, establishing an economic penalty that discourages dishonest behavior.
+A Proof of Work (PoW) consensus mechanism incentivizes miners to secure the network by propagating ledger updates in the form of blocks, which include newly submitted and verified transactions.
+Miners compete to decipher complex cryptographic problems, and the first to succeed receives newly minted crypto-assets (block reward) in addition to transaction fees paid by users.
+Misconduct, such as attempting to incorporate invalid blocks or modifying the ledger's history, results in wasted computational power and opportunity costs, establishing an economic penalty that discourages dishonest behavior.

 2.2 Proof of Stake (PoS)

 A Proof of Stake (PoS) consensus mechanism incentivizes validators to secure the network and validate operations by depositing their own crypto-assets as collateral.
-Validators are chosen to generate new blocks based on the amount of cryptocurrency they hold and are willing to 'stake', rather than based on computational power.
-If validators act with integrity, they earn income through transaction fees; however, malicious action or proposing erroneous blocks can lead to the partial seizure of their staked assets, generating a financial penalty that discourages misconduct and ensures network robustness.
+Validators are chosen to generate new blocks based on the amount of cryptocurrency they hold and are willing to 'delegate', rather than on computational power.
+If validators act with integrity, they earn income through transaction fees; however, malicious action or the proposal of erroneous blocks can lead to the partial seizure of their staked assets, generating a financial penalty that deters misconduct and ensures network robustness.

 2.3 Byzantine Fault Tolerant (BFT)

-Byzantine Fault Tolerant (BFT) consensus mechanisms, such as Proof of Authority (PoA), Practical Byzantine Fault Tolerance (PBFT), Byzantine Agreement (BA), or related systems, secure the network through a pre-established group of trusted validators to confirm transactions and integrate blocks into the ledger.
-Unlike open networks where participation is free (as in PoW or PoS), BFT and similar mechanisms operate with known and vetted participants, usually selected by a governing authority.
-The motivation for validators to maintain network integrity lies in monetary rewards or external stimuli, such as institutional trust or regulatory obligations.
-Malicious acts, such as submitting illegitimate transactions or failing to participate in consensus, can result in punishment, expulsion from the validator set, or other repercussions, acting as both an economic and reputational deterrent against dishonesty.
-Validators achieve harmony by confirming transactions and suggesting blocks, and the network remains secure as long as a majority of validators behave honestly.
+Byzantine Fault Tolerant (BFT) consensus mechanisms, such as Proof of Authority (PoA), Practical Byzantine Fault Tolerance (PBFT), Byzantine Agreement (BA), or similar systems, secure the network through a pre-established group of validators trusted to confirm transactions and integrate blocks into the ledger.
+Unlike open networks where participation is permissionless (as in PoW or PoS), BFT and similar mechanisms operate with known and vetted participants, usually selected by a governing authority.
+The motivation for validators to maintain network integrity lies in monetary rewards or external incentives, such as institutional trust or regulatory obligations.
+Malicious acts, such as sending illegitimate transactions or failing to participate in consensus, can result in punishments, expulsion from the validator set, or other repercussions, acting as both an economic and reputational deterrent to dishonesty.
+Validators achieve harmony by confirming transactions and proposing blocks, and the network remains secure as long as a majority of validators behave honestly.

 2.4 No Consensus Algorithm

-Tokens do not have their own consensus mechanism, but depend on the consensus mechanism of one or more underlying crypto-asset networks.
+Tokens do not possess their own consensus mechanism but rely on the consensus mechanism of one or more underlying crypto-asset networks.
 Depending on the token's design, incentive systems originate from its utility, scarcity, or associated governance rights.

 3. Source and Methodology

-Bit2Me, in its efforts for transparency and regulatory compliance, obtains all information for sustainability disclosure from CCRI (Crypto Carbon Ratings Institute).
+In its efforts for transparency and regulatory compliance, Bit2Me obtains all information for sustainability disclosure from CCRI (Crypto Carbon Ratings Institute).